b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:

 - Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`
-- It also unlocks the Black Arch library and downloads some basic security utils.
+- It also unlocks the `blackarch` library and downloads some basic security utils.
 - Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal.
 - Uses dark theme.